neikusc/Kaggle_Driver_Telematics_Analysis/README.md

 ### Settings in __main_
 * num_cores: allow multiprocessing N jobs
-* drivers: drivers to process and save to file
+* training set need to be created before input in any model by a function create_training_data()